katharinax/sf17_ds6_mystuff/local/project3/README.md

 Hi guys,

-I got some requests to share my source code for visualizing the random forest trees, so here you go:) I added some descriptions below for you and for myself when I forget everything tomorrow.
+I got some requests to share my source code for visualizing the random forest trees, so here you go:) To see the HTML file directly, please go [here](frontend/app/templates/index.html).
+I added some descriptions below for you and for myself when I forget everything tomorrow.

 **Description**